geometric-intelligence/ece594n/hw_projects/README.md

 - Tools: does the project rely on tools seen in this class?
 - Experiments: does the project run enough experiments to address the question at hand?
 - Software: does the code run?
-- Report: is the report (jupyter notebook) well-written and explanatory?
+- Report: is the report (Jupyter Notebook or Google Colab) well-written and explanatory?
 - Presentation: is the presentation clear?

 # Remarks